All of our care homes are free from the COVID-19 virus.

 We never restrict visiting to specific hours and visitors are welcome at any time.
 However, visitors should be aware that there are certain times of the day when staff will be particularly busy, such as meal times.
 Residents are also free to get up or go to bed when it suits them, and they can choose who they want to see.
 If you are in any doubt of when best to visit, please call the home.

 We provide a full and varied activities programme for our residents, typically between 10am and 4pm each day.
 Activities range from knitting, arts and crafts, bingo and other games to visiting entertainers, pet farms and organised day trips.
 All residents have the choice of taking part.
-For those who are less able we provide 1:1 activities such as hand massage or reading.
+For those who are less able we always endeavour to include them in group activities or have the outsourced entertainment visit them individually, we do also provide 1:1 activities such as hand massage, games and reading.

 Yes.
 A little pampering makes everyone feel good, which is why these services are included in our weekly fees.
 The hairdresser visits weekly and the chiropodist six-weekly.
 This covers basic hairdressing and chiropody but excludes perms, colouring and specialist nail/feet treatments.

 Yes.
 Each resident has an individual care plan, which includes food choices and dietary needs.
 We work closely with the resident – and will also consult with family and friends – to find out their likes and dislikes.
 Residents can choose from several options at each mealtime.
 If they don’t like any of the options we will always try to provide a suitable alternative.